fjnn/hvl-ele201/_pages/network-lectures/l1-intro.md

 # Cisco IOS
 The operating system (OS) of a device allows the user to interact with the hardware.
 Commonly known operating systems for computer are Windows, macOS or Ubuntu.
 These are example of a graphical user interface (GUI), where the user can interact with the system using graphical icons, menus and windows.
 Another way of interacting with the operating system is through a command line interface (CLI), where the user uses text commands through a software often called terminal.
-In general, a GUI requires less knowledge of the underlying command structure and is therefore more inuetive to use for the User.
+In general, a GUI requires less knowledge of the underlying command structure and is therefore more intuitive to use for the User.
 CLIs, on the other side, tends to be more powerful for controlling the hardware, less resource intensive and more stable.
-For this reasons, network devices are typicall accessed through a CLI.
+For this reasons, network devices are typical accessed through a CLI.
 The OS used by Cisco devices is called the Cisco Intenetwork Operating System (IOS).

 ![GUI vs. CLI]({{ site.baseurl }}/assets/images/gui_cli.png)

 ## Access Methods
 Even though some networking devices, like a switch, may work out of the box, they should still be configured for security reasons.
 There are three main ways of connecting to a network device in order to configure it:
 - **Console:** This connection method uses a special console cable to connect the computer and the networking device.
 A terminal emulation software, e.g. PuTTY, is used on the computer to send commands.
 This method provides access to the device even when the network is not working and is therefore used for initial configuration of a device.
-But it requires physical acces to the device.
+But it requires physical access to the device.
-- **Telnet:** Is a method that allows the User to remotly access a device over the nework.
+- **Telnet:** Is a method that allows the User to remotely access a device over the network.
 Therefore if network is not working this method won't work either.
-The connection is also not secured through encryption but rather just send commands, passwords and user authications in plane text.
+The connection is also not secured through encryption but rather just send commands, passwords and user authentications in plane text.
 It is therefore recommended to user SSH instead.
 - **Secure Shell (SSH):** is similar to Telnet in that it establishes a remote connection to a device over the network.
-Unlike Telenet, SSH communication is secured through encryption and is therefore the recommended method for remote access.
+Unlike Telnet, SSH communication is secured through encryption and is therefore the recommended method for remote access.
 However, it still requires a function network and a configured interface on the device.

 ![Console Cables and Port]({{ site.baseurl }}/assets/images/console_connection.png)